Edmund, second son of King Henry III

 1422 (21st October)

 Charles VI of France died.
-In accordance with the terms of the Treaty of Troyes, Henry became King of France.
+In accordance with the terms of the Treaty of Troyes, Henry VI became King of France.

 Humphrey Duke of Gloucester and Cardinal Beaufort disagreed on how to manage the French.